As a parent of two children attending Bromham Primary , I am so pleased to

 Clear routines of meeting and greeting in French to help pupils feel safe and secure.

-Lots of rewards to promote positive learning behaviour: stamps for effort each lesson which lead to prizes; star table awards for teamwork; french ambassador roles to encourage peer support and role modelling.
+Lots of rewards to promote positive learning behaviour: stamps and stickers for effort each lesson; star table awards for teamwork; French ambassador roles to encourage peer support and role modelling.

 Quoi de neuf?
 What's new?